crcollins/chemtools-webapp/docs/other/main.md

 - gjf - a standard Gaussian Cartesian connectivity molecule file
 - mol2 - a standard Cartesian-style molecule file format
 - png - this is just a very rough rendering of the structure of the molecule.
+- json - this returns a json object with all of the properties of a molecule.
 - Job - there also is a job form on each molecule page that will allow generation of job files for any of the clusters given a few parameters.

 In addition to the files, the page for each structure also includes the exact name, the feature vector, and estimates for the HOMO, LUMO, and Band Gap energies.
 These estimates are calculated using the weights from a 567 dimensional linear regression on the feature vector.
 The linear regression was trained on ~1000 benzobisazole structures.